Harem (genre): Structure

 The most distinguishable trait of harem works is the presence of a single protagonist surrounded by multiple different characters who are treated as options for a sexual or romantic relationship.
 In some instances, the plot may follow an additional arc for the protagonist and these characters to embark on together; however, many harem works, especially dating sims, focus on the relationships themselves (and the tension and competition between different potential partners) as the key driver of the plot.

-Tropes

-While harem works are a loose genre and vary greatly, certain tropes that lend themselves to reader self-insertion are common.

-The protagonist, commonly an everyman-archetype, often has very little characterization other than general amicability and reacting passively to their surroundings.
-This is done specifically to let the readers insert themselves in the character's stead or develop sympathy for the character.

-Many harem love interests are easily enamored with the self-insert; falling for the main character because of simple kindness or coincidence, often described as due to their low self-esteem.

 Ending

-Harem works frequently put off commitment to any specific love interest for as long as possible, sometimes indefinitely; commonly executed by oblivious or easily-flustered protagonists.
-By leaving the protagonist's desires and choices unclear, viewers with different preferences are able to continue their self-insertion without coming into conflict with source material canon.

 Most harem works end with the main character pairing up with one or more of their suitors, with some games and visual novels featuring branched endings dependent on player choice.
 A "harem ending" occurs in works where the protagonist ends together in a polyamorous relationship with all of the suitors.

 "Reverse"

 While most harem works focus on a male protagonist with women suitors due to the audience for harem shows being primarily male, "reverse" harem works focus on female protagonists courted by men and thus targets a mostly female audience.